HafisCZ/MinecraftAutoBackupProgram/README.md

 Small program written in Java which provides simple and automatic creation of backups of Minecraft saves.
 This program is using zip4j library to zip/unzip stored backups.

+Notice:
+I don't care about any corrupted worlds caused by this program.
+- All stable versions are marked by 'vx' where 'x' is number of update and those versions are recommended and usable without any danger.
+- All versions with known errors are marked by 'snapshotx' where 'x' is number of update.
+- All stable versions with all errors repaired and ready to use are marked by 'fixx' where second 'x' means version, which this fix fixes.

 HOW TO: BACKUP
 - You can backup whole folder with all the save folders or specify only one save to backup.
 For first variant, you need to choose or write path to '.minecraft\saves' folder or for second variant,